Dr. Ibram Rogers Awarded Siegfried Prize

 A dissertation fellow at SUNY Oneonta during the 2008-2009 academic year, Rogers joined the college’s Africana and Latino Studies and History departments in a tenure-track position in fall 2009.
 He holds a Ph.D. from Temple University.

 The Siegfried Prize, which is awarded annually, recognizes a non-tenured faculty member for outstanding academic achievement outside the classroom.
-The prize was made possible by gifts from alumni to the college and by a special gift from Alice Siegfried in memory of her husband, theater Professor Richard K. Siegfried, who taught at the college from 1958 to 1995.
+The prize was made possible by gifts from alumni to the college in memory of theater Professor Richard K. Siegfried, who taught at the college from 1958 to 1995.